What’s A Good 800m Time? The Average Time To Run 800m By Age + Sex

 Short-distance, high-intensity interval training will help improve your top speed, cadence, and running form.
 As your fitness and speed improve, that will carry over to shaving down your 800m time.

-Now, 800 meters is a middle distance, so choose workouts that include even shorter repetitions with complete rest in between.
+As 800 meters is a middle distance, choose workouts that include even shorter repetitions with complete rest in between.

-Here are some examples of short intervals to add to your training plan.
+Here are some examples of short intervals to add to your training plan to help you get faster.

-Be sure to perform these workouts on a track or a flat surface where you won’t need to stop for traffic or any other obstacles.
+Be sure to perform these workouts as track workouts or on a flat surface where you won’t need to stop for traffic or any other obstacles.

 200-meter repetitions